Woman’s death in Bukit Batok ruled unfortunate misadventure after fire spread to items she hoarded

 Her partner, Mr Ho Swee Lum, 81, had advised her to stop hoarding but she did not listen, said State Coroner Nakhoda.

-Jurong-Clementi Town Council (JCTC) had received multiple complaints from neighbours as early as 2017 about her hoarding and other behaviour which they deemed inconsiderate.
+Jurong-Clementi Town Council (JCTC) had received multiple complaints from neighbours since 2017 about her hoarding and other behaviour which they deemed inconsiderate.

 This led to disputes between Madam Goh and her neighbours, which involved threats, shouting and in several cases, the police being called.